roederja/eiffel-launcher/README.md

 # eiffel-launcher
-Script to launch eiffel studiofrom finder
+Script to launch eiffel studio from Finder